Wednesday, July 27, 2005

 The same "discovered" right of privacy had previously been cited by the Supreme Court in striking down laws prohibiting interracial marriage, mandating sterilization, hindering the use of contraception, and curtailing parents’ roles in education.

-in 1992, in Planned Parenthood of Southeastern Pennsylvania v.
+The Roe decision was shored up in 1992, in Planned Parenthood of Southeastern Pennsylvania v.
 Casey.
 The Casey decision created an “undue burden” standard.
 In upholding Roe, it said unduly burdensome restrictions on abortions were unconstitutional, though certain state restrictions such as informed-consent and parental-notification laws were not automatically held to be unduly burdensome.

 Casey upheld Roe (invoking, in part, the time-honored rule of stare decisis: "Let the decision stand") in terms of its “essential holding.”
 Yet, overturned by Casey was the putative “right of privacy” as it supports abortion.
 The majority opinion in Casey (online here) written by Justice O'Connor, Justice Kennedy, and Justice Souter said: